-And there´s one more thing we should agree on here: when a certain place has such a long history with the filmmakers – there are always some traces left, aren’t they?!
-Those impressive decorations, the key elements for an authentic Wild West experience.
+And there´s one more thing we should agree on here: when a certain place has such a long history with the filmmakers – there are always some traces left, aren’t they?
+Those impressive decorations, the key elements for an authentic Wild West Town experience.
 How can you miss it?!

 Also read: Medieval Fairs in Spain

-Therefore, if time-traveling to a good old Western is on your bucket list – there´s no better place to start than Almeria.
+Therefore, if time-traveling to a good old Western and waling the streets of a Wild West Town is on your bucket list – there´s no better place to start than Almeria.
 10 years ago, before I moved to Spain and started to travel extensively through the country, I´d swear by the fact that all of those Hollywood blockbusters were filmed in the USA, somewhere close to the Mexican border.
 But, nope!
 They were closer than I ever imagined…

 Fort Bravo vs. Oasys Mini-Hollywood